University Greys: Formation

+At the beginning of the American Civil War, most of the student body of the University of Mississippi rallied to the Confederate cause.
+Some 55 of the students joined the “University Greys” and 17 enlisted with the “Lamar Rifles,” a Lafayette County militia, while others joined with various other state regiments.
+Overall, nearly the entire student body (135 men, with the final total men ever enlisted numbering 150) enlisted; only four students reported for classes in fall 1861, so few that the university closed temporarily.

-The rifle company joined the 11th Infantry at its inception on May 4, 1861, after Mississippi seceded from the Union.
-Their name "University Greys" derived from the gray color of the men's uniforms and from the fact that almost all of the Greys were students at the University of Mississippi.
-Nearly the entire student body (135 men) enlisted; only four students reported for classes in fall 1861, so few that the university closed temporarily.
+The Greys rifle company joined the 11th Infantry at its inception on May 4, 1861, after Mississippi seceded from the Union.
+Their name "University Greys" derived from the gray color of the men's uniforms and from the fact that almost all of the Greys were students at the university.

 Engagements

+The Greys fought at the First Battle of Manassas in the brigade of Brigadier General Barnard Elliott Bee, a unit of the Army of the Shenandoah (Confederate) under the command of then-Brigadier General Joseph E. Johnston.
+They also fought at the Battle of Gaines's Mill, the Battle of Malvern Hill, the Second Battle of Manassas, the Battle of South Mountain and the Battle of Antietam.

-The most famous engagement of the University Greys was at Pickett's Charge during the Battle of Gettysburg, when the Confederates made a desperate frontal assault on the Union entrenchments atop Cemetery Ridge.
-The Greys penetrated further into the Union position than any other unit, but at the terrible cost of sustaining 100% casualties—every soldier was either killed or wounded.
+As a unit of the division under the command of Brigadier General J. Johnston Pettigrew in Pickett's Charge at the Battle of Gettysburg, when the Confederates made a desperate frontal assault on the Union entrenchments atop Cemetery Ridge on July 3, 1863.
+The Greys penetrated further into the Union position than any other unit, but at the terrible cost: every soldier in the company who started the assault was either killed, wounded or captured.

 After Gettysburg, the depleted Greys were merged with Company G (the "Lamar Rifles").
 The unit continued to fight until the last days of the war.